MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 If you have decided to use Azure Information Protection, to configure the necessary settings for it to work with OneDrive, see [Office 365: Configuration for clients and online services to use the Azure Rights Management service](/azure/information-protection/configure-office365#sharepoint-online-and-onedrive-for-business-irm-configuration/).

-### OneDrive integration with other Microsoft 365 features
+### OneDrive for Business integration with other Microsoft 365 features

 OneDrive integrates with many other applications, such as SharePoint, Teams, and Yammer.
 With that integration comes the necessity to protect the data stored in OneDrive.
 When considering security, for example, think about potential leakage scenarios through each integrated application and apply WIP, IRM, Azure Information Protection, or another protection option to help prevent unauthorized access.
 For info about how these products integrate with each other to provide a better collaboration solution and how they can introduce additional vectors for data leakage, see [How SharePoint Online and OneDrive for Business interact with Microsoft Teams](/microsoftteams/sharepoint-onedrive-interact/).